edarruiz/ofxsdk/README.md

 >
 > OFX has been the dominant direct API for banks to provide data to financial applications since 1997.
 It is actively deployed at over 7,000 financial institutions, and the remaining institutions have easy access to certified OFX servers via all major technology providers and systems integrators.
 More information can be found at: http://ofx.org.

-OFX Core implements the responses defined in the open standard specifications, so the main focus of this context is the file handling and parsing for the received <code>.ofx</code> files from the financial institutions, as well the transformation from the source format to Xml and Json.
+OFX SDK implements the responses defined in the open standard specifications, so the main focus of this context is the file handling and parsing for the received <code>.ofx</code> files from the financial institutions, as well the transformation from the source format to Xml and Json.
 There are abstractions that can be used to create custom output formats.

 The complete mapping to the open standard communication requests and responses specifications are out of scope of this implementation, since the implementation won't do any task related to communication between clients and servers.